Chapter 9 Constitution Of India: Democratic Structure And Citizen’s Rights Topic B Right Of Life And Occupation And Mass Movements

 Answer: True

 Question 6.
-In Telangana, political and civic rights used to be curbed in a number of ways.
+In Telangana, political and civic rights used to be curbed in several ways.

 Answer: True